Celia Rachel Stancil Renfrow

 Graydon ran a store and farmed for six years.
 He rented the farm and store from a cousin Ora Watson, an old flame of Ralph's.

-In 1928 Graydon bought a Chevy car for $800 and continued to farm and to run the store.
+In 1928, Graydon bought a Chevy car for $800 and continued to farm and run the store.

 Rev. Logan Landrum preached Charles' funeral.
 He was buried at the Upper Black Creek Primitive Baptist Church Cemetery where Graydon's parents were buried.
 Among those attending the services were Rachel's sister Mamie and her mother Eva Stancil.

-In the fall of 1932 Ora Watson told them she planned to marry and move into her house.
-Rachel and Graydon purchased eleven acres of land with a house and store and lived their three years.
+In the fall of 1932, Ora Watson told them she planned to marry and move into her house.
+Rachel and Graydon purchased eleven acres of land with a house and store and lived there for three years.
 Then Graydon sold out and moved to Kenly.

 Gilda had pneumonia once when she was 3 years old.
 Dr. Strickland is credited with saving her.

-In 1936 Rachel and Graydon lived in Kenly.
-Rachel enrolled 5 year old Gilda in school.
-After two weeks the school found out Gilda was only 5 and required Rachel to remove her from school.
-Sheriff Narron's wife offered to teach Gilda at home free.
+In 1936, Rachel and Graydon lived in Kenly.
+Rachel enrolled 5-year-old Gilda in school.
+After two weeks, the school found out Gilda was only 5 and required Rachel to remove her from school.
+Sheriff Narron's wife offered to teach Gilda at home for free.
 So Gilda began school with Mrs. Narron.

 Graydon drove a truck and had a store at Cash Corner.
 Rachel took care of the children.

-Jimmie as Donald Eugene was called, was a top farm hand.
-Graydon gave him that the name of "Jimmie" claiming Donald Eugene was too hard to be pronounce.
+Jimmie, as Donald Eugene was called, was a top farm hand.
+Graydon gave him the name "Jimmie," claiming Donald Eugene was too hard to pronounce.
 Jimmie had plowing responsibilities from an early age and was handy with all the farm activities.

 Rachel and Graydon bought the Renfrow Family Farm in 1960 and also purchased a lot from Otis and Roxie Lee Watson for their brick home.